 My fear is that at the end of this pandemic we are going to settle into our new normal and miss the still present deer-in-the-headlights look that many of our educators are wearing.
 And in true educator fashion, their students will be doing well because the teachers will be giving everything they have to make sure of it.
 So, because the students are doing well we will forget to address the educator mental health AND mental health issues because the conversation never continued past educators are burnt out because of the pandemic.

 Educators are burnt out because teaching is hard.
 They also can be demoralized, traumatized, and be facing adversities that we don’t even understand all of which may require different support and coping strategies.
 Zeroing in on pandemic burnout is missing the bigger picture of how does this look in a month?
 In the fall?
 In a year?
 In five years?
 The pandemic did not bring on these issues.
 It only magnified the need that was already there.

 Moving forward, the conversation needs to shift from the recognition of “this is what is happening” to the action of “this is what we can do about it.”
 Bringing attention to the issue is great.
 That is a fantastic start.
 This topic doesn’t need to be difficult anymore like it was years ago.
 We have a catalyst to push us forward and make changes.
 By bringing action to the conversation the topic of educator mental health, mental health issues, and addressing the whole educator can get teeth into our culture and can become an Expected Education Topic We Address instead of just a New Hot Topic in Education.

 This blog post is one of a series on #MentalHealthAwareness for May.
-Follow my blog to get the special updates, or you can find the rest of the posts here.
 You can also read more about educator mental health and engagement, as well as ways to create action in the conversation, in my upcoming book Reignite the Flames.